 Course Information (AQA 8702)

-Fast Track GCSE Duration: 30 Weeks
+GCSE Duration: 32 Weeks

 This engaging skills based course has been designed to inspire, challenge and motivate every student, no matter what their level of ability.You will explore 19th-century novels, such as Pride and Prejudice and Frankenstein, plus engage with the works of Shakespeare such as Macbeth and Romeo & Juliet.
 We provide appropriate exercises to suit your ability level and help you stretch and challenge yourself.
 You will develop higher-order reading and critical thinking skills that encourage genuine enquiry into different genres, topics and themes.

 You will attend a two hour class each week where you will work alone or collaboratively with your fellow students, in which you will engage in stimulating discussions and classroom-based exercises to support your development and learning.
 You will also be required to complete work at home independently.

 Please note: one year courses are intensive and require independent reading and research.

 You will be required to sit two examinations.

 You will sit a written exam (1 hour 45 minutes) that is worth 64 marks (40% of GCSE).

 Section A Shakespeare: students will answer one question on their play of choice.
 They will be required to write in detail about an extract from the play and then to write about the play as a whole.